 The purpose of the issue is to strengthen the capital base (Tier-2) of the company

 The purpose of the issue is to strengthen the capital base (Tier-2) of the company.
-The tenure of the First Security Islami Bank bonds will be seven years.
-Per unit price of the bond will be Tk10 lakh.
+The tenure of the bond will be seven years.
+The per unit price has been fixed at Tk1crore.

 The units will be sold to banks, financial institutions, insurance companies, corporate bodies, asset management companies, mutual funds and high net-worth individuals through private placements.

-Green Delta Insurance Company Limited will act as the Trustee and Asian Tiger Capital Partner Investments Limited arranger for the Bond.
+Green Delta Insurance Company Limited will act as the trustee and Standard Chartered Bank as arranger for the bond.

-First Security Islami Bank was incorporated on 29 August 1999 as a commercial bank.
-The bank got listed at the Dhaka Stock Exchange (DSE) in 2008.
-The companies sponsor directors now holds 37.60%, institutional investors hold 14.53%, foreign 4.38% and general shareholders hold 43.49% of First Security Islami Bank’s shares.
+Islami Bank Bangladesh was listed on the Dhaka Stock Exchange (DSE) in 1985.
+The company’s sponsor directors now hold 48.93% share, institutional investors hold 11.79%, foreign 24.13% and general shareholders hold 15.14% share of the bank.